World Refugee Day, June 20

 Aid for Refugees

-Islamic Relief USA has worked to provide humanitarian aid for refugees since our founding nearly 25 years ago—from Bosnian refugees in Europe, to Kosovars settling in the United States in the late 1990s, to Syrians in numerous countries today.
+Islamic Relief USA has worked to provide humanitarian aid for refugees since our founding 25 years ago—from Bosnian refugees in Europe, to Kosovars settling in the United States in the late 1990s, to Syrians in numerous countries today.

 In 2016 alone, Islamic Relief USA donors helped more than 3 million refugees and displaced families in 13 countries, including the United States.
 This humanitarian aid included food, water, winter supplies, medical care, education, medicine and medical supplies, and sanitation necessities like bathrooms and soap.
 For refugees in more stable conditions, IRUSA donors offer livelihood support like job skills training.
 Here in the United States, we support programs that offer shelter and help refugees integrate and find jobs.
 And during Ramadan, refugees in certain host countries receive donations of Ramadan food boxes to help supplement their food supplies.